sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>bcache-tools</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Tools for Linux kernel block layer cache
+Short desc    : Tools for Linux kernel block layer cache
 URL          : http://bcache.evilpiepirate.org/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : Bcache is a Linux kernel block layer cache.
+Descript     : Bcache is a Linux kernel block layer cache.
 It allows one or more fast disk
              : drives such as flash-based solid state drives (SSDs) to act as a cache for
              : one or more slower hard disk drives.
              : This package contains the utilities for manipulating bcache.